 The results of operations for the periods presented are not necessarily indicative of the results to be expected for the entire year.
-The Company has evaluated subsequent events from June 30, 2015 through the date of this filing and determined that there are no such events requiring recognition or disclosure in the financial statements.
+The Company has evaluated subsequent events from September 30, 2015 through the date of this filing and other than the amendment listed in Note 7, Bank Credit Lines, determined that there are no other events requiring recognition or disclosure in the financial statements.